 1. Create a Budget

-Estimating all of your moving expenses is the first step in moving to any new location.
+Estimating all of your out of state moving expenses is the first step in moving to any new location.
 Whether you plan to hire movers or move on your own, you should create a moving budget.
 This should include all one-time moving costs, like hiring professional movers and maintenance on your new home.
 Include a little extra for unexpected expenses.

 Here are some additional items to consider: